 The primary uses of sand and gravel is for concrete aggregates, road base and coverings, road stabilization, construction fill, asphaltic concrete and other bituminous mixtures, and other concrete products.
 Other uses include plaster and gunite sands, snow and ice control, filtration, railroad ballast, and roofing granules.
 Crushed stone is primarily used for construction material especially in road construction/maintenance and cement manufacturing.
-For a description of the geology of sand, gravel, and quarry aggregates, the CGS has an ON-007-05 Colorado aggregate resources that shows the locations, geology, and descriptions of these natural deposits.
+For a description of the geology of sand, gravel, and quarry aggregates, the CGS published ON-007-05 Colorado Aggregate Resources that shows the locations, geology, and descriptions of these natural deposits.

 Colorado uses a large amount of aggregate to build and maintain infrastructure.
 Colorado quarry operators produced 51.81 million tons of aggregate (sand, gravel, and crushed stone) in 2018.
 The estimated 2018 production value was $284 million for sand and gravel and $141 million for crushed stone (see IS-82 for more information).
 The cost of aggregate to the user is highly dependent on aggregate transportation costs.
 Locating quarries close to population centers helps lower overall costs.
 However, residential and commercial development near an aggregate source can make permitting a new or expanding quarry a challenge.

-To help local governments identify potential sources of sand, gravel and quarry aggregates, CGS created Special Publication 5A and 5B, Sand Gravel and Quarry Aggregate Resources, Colorado Front Range Counties.
-Digital versions of the aggregate resource maps may be found in OF-00-09 Atlas of Sand, Gravel, & Quarry Aggregate Resources, Colorado Front Range.
+Special Publication 5A and 5B, Sand Gravel and Quarry Aggregate Resources, Colorado Front Range Counties will assist local Front Range governments identify potential sources of sand, gravel and quarry aggregates.
+Digital versions of the aggregate resource maps may be found in OF-00-09 Atlas of Sand, Gravel, and Quarry Aggregate Resources, Colorado Front Range.

 Sand, Gravel, and Quarry Aggregates